 In 1933 the Choir began its highly successful Summer Festival Concerts which over the years feature guest artistes prominent in the world of concert music.
 Past guests have included; Bryn Terfel, Benjamin Luxon, Valerie Masterson, Alan Opie, Dame Felicity Lott and Bonaventura Bottone.
 The Choir continues to make concert tours within the region and further afield.
 More recent destinations have included Germany, Brittany, Wales, The Royal Albert Hall London, and for the 90th anniversary year a tour to Grass Valley, San Francisco, U. S. A. The Choir has also had the honour of being the first and only Cornish Male Choir invited to perform at the Royal Albert Hall, as part of the Festival of Welsh Voices.
 The first gramophone recordings were made in 1960, and since then several recordings have been made demonstrating the strengths and subtleties of the Choir.
 2009 was the Choir's Centenary, a significant milestone for both the Choir and the community.
 Many special events took place to celebrate including the publication of a Choir history book, a workshop led by Alan Simmons, and a special Flower Festival, and concerts at midsummer.
 At Christmas a commemorative stone plaque was unveiled close to the building where the choir first met in November 1909.
 In 2010 the Cornish Gorsedd awarded the choir with the prestigious Bournemouth Cornish Association Cup for the best music group in Cornwall.

-The choir now has a membership of over 85 singers.....the most in its long successful history.
+The choir currently has a membership of 85 members.

 Tim James - Secretary